elementor/elementor-developers-docs/src/theme-conditions/simple-example.md

 <Badge type="tip" vertical="top" text="Elementor Pro" /> <Badge type="warning" vertical="top" text="Advanced" />

 To see how easy it is to extend theme conditions, we are going to create an addon that registers a condition which will check if a user is logged in.
+The addon will help Elementor users to display some templates only to logged in users and other templates to anonymous users.

 ## Folder Structure